 Honestly, because it's there.

-Over the first couple of month of 2016, I've been intrigued by a book entitled "The Rocks Begin To Speak".
-This books attempts to shed some light on the fundamentals of rock writing by native cultures.
-In testing some of the authors claims and theories, I set out to the Sutherland Wash, north of Catalina State Park, where I knew of a huge sampling of petroglyphs.
-After a number of visits to the area, and some basic interpretation of some of the simpler writings, it was obvious that the prominent hill, to the east was of some importance.
-I counted no fewer than 6, obvious references to it in the, over 250 pictures I had taken.
-So now, all I knew, was that this hill was important, but had no clue why.
+Over the first couple of months of 2016, I've been intrigued by a book entitled "The Rocks Begin To Speak".
+This book attempts to shed some light on the fundamentals of rock writing by native cultures.
+In testing some of the author's claims and theories, I set out to the Sutherland Wash, north of Catalina State Park, where I knew of a vast sampling of petroglyphs.
+After several visits to the area and some basic interpretation of some of the more straightforward writings, it was evident that the prominent hill to the east was of some importance.
+I counted no fewer than six obvious references to it in the over 250 pictures I had taken.
+So now, all I knew was that this hill was important but had no clue why.
 The next logical thing to do, seed to be climbing it.

-I picked a pleasant days to climb the hill, and used the basic routes that the rocks writings had suggested.
+I picked a pleasant day to climb the hill and used the primary routes that the rocks writings had suggested.
 One to ascend and the other to descend.
-Upon reaching the peak, I was no more enlightened by it's importance than before, but the views from up there are amazing.
-It required a notable blood donation, over some of the loosest terrain I've seen to bag this little guy, but I think I would do it again if I were out that way.
+Upon reaching the peak, I was no more enlightened by its importance than before, but the views from up there are amazing.
+It required a notable blood donation over some of the loosest terrain I've seen to bag this little guy, but I think I would do it again if I were out that way.
 If for no other reason, just because it's there.

 The track I've posted is but the way I chose to approach this hill.
 There are no trails to or from the hill in any direction that I could see.
 I feel that the routes that I utilized were the best ways to approach it, and I believe that those routes are recorded in rock writings on the boulders below.